tripflex/docs/pages/cloud/storage/pcs_synchro_objects_containers/guide.en-gb.md

                     Content-Type: text/plain; charset=utf-8
 ```

-- Recover the address of the destination container in order to configure it on the source container :
+- Recover the address of the destination container in order to configure it on the source container:

 ```bash
 root@server-1:~$ destContainer=$(swift --debug stat containerBHS 2>&1 | grep 'curl -i.*storage' | awk '{ print $4 }')